archway-network/arch3.js/ENV_SETUP_README.md

 # Github Actions
 - If the local node on docker is not deploying do this to view the logs:
-  1. add -d to docker compose up
+  - remove -d to docker compose up
-  2. docker logs -f --details --until=20s arch3js-node-1
+  - then you will see the docker terminal running with logging info

 ### Integration testing